Avir-AI/EEG_Applications_Hub/README.md

 <details>
   <summary>Addiction</summary>
+  Addiction, including substance use disorders (SUDs), represents a significant global health challenge, characterized by complex neurobiological underpinnings and variable treatment outcomes.
+While traditional methods have struggled to objectively track treatment efficacy, electroencephalography (EEG) has emerged as a promising tool for identifying brain-based biomarkers associated with addiction and recovery.
+Recent research highlights EEG's potential in monitoring abstinence, predicting relapse, and evaluating treatment responses, with specific EEG patterns correlating to different outcomes.
+The integration of artificial intelligence (AI) with EEG data analysis enhances the ability to discern subtle neurophysiological changes, offering more precise and personalized treatment approaches.
+This synergy not only aids in better understanding the neural dynamics of addiction but also facilitates early intervention and tailored therapies, potentially reducing relapse rates and improving long-term recovery outcomes.
+As the field progresses, the continued development and standardization of EEG-based biomarkers, supported by large-scale studies, are crucial for advancing the clinical application of these technologies in addiction treatment.

   **Useful Resources:**
   <li><a href="https://www.frontiersin.org/journals/human-neuroscience/articles/10.3389/fnhum.2022.995534/full">A scoping review of electroencephalographic (EEG) markers for tracking neurophysiological changes and predicting outcomes in substance use disorder treatment